Gabri432/Block-notes-app/readme.md

 ## How to use it
 - Use "git clone https://github.com/Gabri432/Block-notes-app.git" to clone the project.
-- Run "go run block_notes.go" to open the application on http://localhost:8081, where you will see the list of your posts.
+- Run "go run ." to open the application on http://localhost:8081, where you will see the list of your posts.
 - Go to http://localhost:8081/new or click "Create New Post" to create a new post.
 - Go to http://localhost:8081/drafts or click "See Drafts" to see all of the posts you created but didn't finish.
 - Go to http://localhost:8081/modify/:id or click "Modify (this post)" to modify a post.